hplp/ai-hardware-project-6501-group7/README.md

 ## Project Title:

-Low-Bit Quantization Optimization Experiment and Extending CNN Models on the Hive Platform
+EyerissF Low-Bit Quantization Optimization Experiment and Extending CNN Models on the Hive Platform

 ## Project Description:
 (Provide a short description of the problem you're addressing)